-- They are one of the 5 permanent members of the U.N Security Council, and are a member of the EU, NATO, the WTO, and many other organizations.
+- France is one of the five permanent members of the UN Security Council and is a member of the EU, NATO, the WTO, and many other organizations.

 History Of France:

-- The oldest evidence of human life in France, found mostly in caves, date back to 1.8 million years ago.
+- The oldest evidence of human life in France, found mostly in caves, dates back to 1.8 million years ago.

-- Present-day Marseille (at the time called Massalia) was founded in 600 BC, and is France’s oldest city.
+- Present-day Marseille (at the time called Massalia) was founded in 600 BCE and is France’s oldest city.

 - Around this time, the idea of “Gaul” emerged, which was the name for a region of Western Europe filled with Celtic tribes during the Iron Age.